 3. The student should, if possible, be given their meals delivered to their room or given a space away from other members of the family to eat.

-5. The student should be given access to the garden.
+5. The student should be given access to the garden if possible.

-6. The student should remain socially distanced (at least 2m apart) from all members of the household and should not socialise with them indoors.
+6. The student should remain socially distanced (at least 2m apart) from all members of the household if and when moving around the house and should not socialise with them indoors.

-9. please provide the student with antibacterial soap and encourage them to wash their hands regularly.
+8. The student will be provided with antibacterial soap and will be encouraged to wash their hands regularly.